annieliug/Bike-Share-Demand/README.md

 * Temp and atemp have a high corrleation with bike rental counts, CTS could assess climate data from previous years to predict temp and bike rental demand for the future.
 Similarly, to the above proposed, more transport options available during cold days (and vice versa).

+We use OSL regression model to predict the number of bikes rented.

 ## Business Problem